East Coast:(800) 451-4854 West Coast:(800) 452-2663

 How much did Iowa increase its adjuster bond?

-Iowa increased its public adjuster bond from $20,000 to $50,000 effective July 1, 2025, under SF 619 and Bulletin 25-04.
+Iowa increased its bond from $20,000 to $50,000 effective July 1, 2025, under SF 619 and Bulletin 25-04.

 Whether you are a new public adjuster applying for your first license or a multi-state veteran who needs to update bonds across several jurisdictions, Ashton Agency can help.
 We provide fast, competitive quotes on public adjuster bonds nationwide.